Key Largo, Florida: Geography

-Key Largo is located at (25.106637, -80.429917).
-It shares the island of Key Largo with Tavernier to the southwest and North Key Largo to the northeast.
+Key Largo shares the island of Key Largo with Tavernier to the southwest and North Key Largo to the northeast.
 U.S. Route 1, the Overseas Highway, runs the length of the community, leading north 57 mi to Miami and southwest 97 mi to Key West.

 According to the United States Census Bureau, the CDP has a total area of 15.2 sqmi, of which 12.0 sqmi are land and 3.2 sqmi, or 20.96%, are water.

 Key Largo is the location of the first undersea park in the United States, established in 1963, and called the John Pennekamp Coral Reef State Park (located at Mile Marker 102).
 The park is primarily offshore and stretches 3 mi into the Atlantic Ocean and is 25 mi long.
 Adjacent to this is the Florida Keys National Marine Sanctuary covering 178 square nautical miles.
 Both areas were designed to protect marine life, including the extensive coral reefs in the area.